 The Flamingo Hotel was the third gambling establishment to open on the now iconic Las Vegas Strip and is the Strip’s oldest resort.
 It was the brainchild of entrepreneur and Hollywood Reporter founder William “Billy” Wilkerson.
 The businessman envisioned a grand hotel and resort complete with gaming tables, pool, spas, and golf course that would draw gamblers and celebrities from all over the world.
 His vision differed drastically from casinos that were already in Las Vegas that were more rustic and followed a Western theme.

 Wilkerson hired noted architect George Vernon Russell to bring his vision of a European styled hotel and casino to life.
 Plagued by budget problems, including Wilkerson’s own gambling habit, the Flamingo fell into the hands of gangsters who would control its operations for the next twenty years.
 The Flamingo was ahead of its time, and became the blueprint for later casinos.
-Luxury, glitz, glamour, and gangsters…the story of the Flamingo Hotel is the story of Las Vegas itself.
+Luxury, glitz, glamour, and gangsters…the story of the Flamingo Hotel gambling is the story of Las Vegas itself.

 January 1945 – William R. Wilkerson purchases 33 acres of land along Route 91.
-He hires architect George Vernon Russell to design a European-styled resort and gambling hall.
+He hires architect George Vernon Russell to design a European-styled resort and hotel gambling hall.

 February 1946 – After falling short of the money needed to complete his vision and being forced to halt construction, Wilkerson accepts an offer from gangster Meyer Lansky.
 For $1 million dollars, he cedes 2/3 of controlling interest in the casino.
 Lansky turns control of the development over to Benjamin “Bugsy” Siegel, gangster and one of the founding members of “Murder, Inc”.
 Richard Steadleman replaces George Vernon Russell as hotel architect.